glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Simulations

 \subsection{Simulation set-up}

 We simulated binary responses from a logistic mixed-effects regression model with $p$ predictors.
-Of \(p\) total predictors, we assume that two predictors have truly non-zero fixed and random effects, and the other \(p-2\) predictors have zero-valued fixed and random effects.
+Of \(p\) total predictors, we assume that 2 predictors have truly non-zero fixed and random effects, and the other \(p-2\) predictors have zero-valued fixed and random effects.
 Our aim in the simulations was to select the true predictors.

 In these simulations, we consider the following situations: predictor dimensions of \(p=\{10,50\}\), sample size \(N=500\), number of groups \(K=\{5,10\}\), and standard deviation of the random effects \(\sigma=\{1,\sqrt{2}\}\).
-As discussed in Section \ref{sec:modelinfo}, we approximate the covariance matrix of the random effects as a diagonal matrix for these higher dimensions.
-We further consider the scenarios of moderate predictor effects, where the true fixed effects are \(\boldsymbol \beta = (0,1,1)^\top\), and strong predictor effects, where the true fixed effects are \(\boldsymbol \beta = (0,2,2)^\top\).
+As discussed in Section ``Generalized linear mixed models'', we approximate the covariance matrix of the random effects as a diagonal matrix for these higher dimensions.
+We further consider the scenarios of moderate predictor effects, where the true fixed effects are \(\boldsymbol \beta = (0,1,1)^\top\).

 For group \(k\), we generated the binary response \(y_{ki}\), \(i=1,...,n_k\) such that \(y_{ki} \sim Bernoulli(p_{ki})\) where \(p_{ki} = P(y_{ki} = 1 | \boldsymbol x_{ki}, \boldsymbol z_{ki}, \boldsymbol \alpha_k, \boldsymbol \theta) = \exp(\boldsymbol x_{ki}^\top \boldsymbol \beta + \boldsymbol z_{ki}^\top \boldsymbol \alpha_k) / \{1 + \exp(\boldsymbol x_{ki}^\top \boldsymbol \beta + \boldsymbol z_{ki}^\top \boldsymbol \alpha_k) \}\), and \(\boldsymbol \alpha_k \sim N_3(0, \sigma^2 \boldsymbol I_3)\).
 The fixed effect coefficients were set to \(\boldsymbol \beta = (0,1,1)^\top\) (moderate predictor effects).
 We also simulated imbalance in sample sizes between the groups.
 Of the \(N\) samples, \(N/3\) samples were given to study \(k=1\) and the remaining \(2N/3\) samples were evenly distributed among the remaining studies.
 Each condition was evaluated using 100 total simulated datasets.